V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Belts](../img/lr4/yr1.png){: loading=lazy width="600"}

  * First step to mounting the CNC to the table is setting the Y rail
- * Do your best to make a perfectly rectangular table, but once the rail is set that becomes your referenceand the table edges mean nothing.
+ * Do your best to make a perfectly rectangular table, but once the rail is set that becomes your reference, and the table edges mean nothing.
  * The belt holders and Y_Clips all share the outer edge
- * No more than 300mm gap is reccomended.
+ * No more than 300mm gap is recommended.

 ![!LR4 Belts](../img/lr4/yr2.png){: loading=lazy width="600"}

- * Pre-drilling is highly reccomended so your parts lay flat on the table when screwed down.
+ * Pre-drilling is highly recommended so your parts lay flat on the table when screwed down.
  * You can draw a centerline down the table to make this easy.
  * There is +-1.5mm so it has a little wiggle room if you are not perfect.
  * Best to set both Y Max belt ends and the first and last Y clips.